ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_Secret of Evermore.md

 # Secret of Evermore

 ## Where is the settings page?
 The player settings page for this game is located <a href="../player-settings">here</a>.
-It contains all the options you need to configure and export a config file.
+It contains all options necessary to configure and export a config file.

 ## What does randomization do to this game?
-Items which the player would normally acquire throughout the game have been moved around.
-Logic remains, so the game is always able to be completed, but because of the item shuffle the player may need to access certain areas before they would in the vanilla game.
+Items which would normally be acquired throughout the game have been moved around!
+Progression logic remains, so the game is always able to be completed.
+However, because of the item shuffle, the player may need to access certain areas before they would in the vanilla game.
+For example, the Windwalker (flying machine) is accessible as soon as any weapon is obtained.

+Additional help can be found in the [guide](https://github.com/black-sliver/evermizer/blob/feat-mw/guide.md).

 ## What items and locations get shuffled?
 All gourds/chests/pots, boss drops and alchemists are shuffled.
-Additionally you may choose to also shuffle alchemy ingredients, sniff spot items, call bead spells and the dog.
+Alchemy ingredients, sniff spot items, call bead spells and the dog can be randomized using yaml options.

 ## Which items can be in another player's world?
-Any of the items which can be shuffled may also be placed into another player's world.
-It is possible to choose to limit certain items to your own world.
+Any of the items which can be shuffled may also be placed in another player's world.
+Specific items can be limited to your own world using plando.

 ## What does another world's item look like in Secret of Evermore?
-Secret of Evermore will just display "Sent an Item".
+Secret of Evermore will display "Sent an Item".
 Check the client output if you want to know which.

-## When the player receives an item, what happens?
+## What happens when the player receives an item?
-When the player receives an item, a borderless text will appear to show which item was received.
-You can not receive items while a script is active, for example in Nobilia Market or during most Boss Fights.
-You will receive the items once no more scripts are running.
+When the player receives an item, a popup will appear to show which item was received.
+Items won't be recieved while a script is active such as when visiting Nobilia Market or during most Boss Fights.
+Once all scripts have ended, items will be recieved.